LillKonst/LillKonst/README.md

 ### My name is Lill and I am a Frontend Developer based in Oslo, Norway
 *Recently graduated from a two year Frontend Development program at Noroff University*.

+Check out my portfolio for more information and the see my projects! https://lillkonst-portfolio.netlify.app/

 - 🔭 I’m currently looking for a job
 - 🌱 I’m currently expanding my React knowledge
 - 📫 How to reach me: konstlillkristine@gmail.com